piretro999/webscraper/README.md

 📄 webscraper_icon.ico    # icon for compiling
 📄 webscraper_icon.ico    # Original icon png
-📄 webscraper_leggero.bat # Batch to create an exe file. you need appropriate include
+📄 webscraper_leggero.bat # Batch to create an exe file. you need appropriate include 📄 requirements.txt       # requirements to make the script work into a python environment
 ```

 ---